BondWong/blockchain/doc/Example.md

 # Bitcoin and Blockchain part VI:The Complete Example of How Bitcoin Works

-In this part, we extent our Trumpy-builds-wall example to get a better understand of all bitcoin concept we covered in previous parts.
+In this part, we extent our Trumpy-builds-wall example to get a better understanding of bitcoin system.
+This example is from angle of payment, which is the most common use case of bitcoin.
+Although we will cover most of the concepts we covered in previous pars, some of them might not be included in this example.
+We highly recommend to go through those parts again in detail.

 ## Pay with bitcoin